 Doctor Sleep Trailer (2019)

 Speaking of performances, every actor is perfectly cast for their roles and plays their parts naturally and emotionally.
-McGregor would not have been my first thought for Danny Torrance, but he has proven time and again that he is a chameleon of an actor who can inhabit characters who audiences have seen before in films and made it his own while still believing him to be the same character that we have seen before.
+McGregor would not have registered as a logical choice to play Danny Torrance, but he has proven time and again that he is a chameleon of an actor who can inhabit characters who audiences have seen before in films and made it his own while still believing him to be the same character that we have seen before.

 My lack of interest in villains is mainly what caused me to abandon the original source material.
 So, I was surprised by how engaging the film adaptations of these characters were, particularly Rose the Hat, played by Rebecca Ferguson.

 They don’t come across as your typical, powerful villains.
 While they have no qualms about murdering innocent children to maintain their own youth and strength, they are also desperate and fearful beings, making them more three dimensional than your average evil antagonists.

 Most impressive, though, was the children’s performances in the film.
 Curran as the older Abra holds her own against her adult co-stars and plays both strong and vulnerable so convincingly.
 She’s overwhelmingly positive and good-hearted but with a dash of maliciousness thrown in to intimidate her opponents, a potentially dangerous character trait that she maintains tight control of as easily as she does her powers.
 Also, her chemistry with McGregor makes them a team you can root for.

 I also want to give a standing ovation to Jacob Tremblay as Bradley Trevor for portraying one of the most convincing child victims I’ve ever seen on film.
 His small but impactful part carries the most disturbing and jaw-dropping sequence in the film.
 Likewise, Cliff Curtis’ Billy makes for a skeptical but loyal companion for Danny to rely on when he has no one else to turn to for help.